 Redefining Slop

 Three years ago, my friend George Iskander and I started our own film review site.
-Our object was to create something through which we could tangibly express our love for the movies, and something that challenged the understanding of media criticism and prioritized self-reflection over technicality.
+Our goal was to create something through which we could tangibly express our love for the movies, and something that challenged the understanding of media criticism and prioritized self-reflection over technicality.
 In that process, we found our identity tethered to a style of criticism that felt almost autobiographical.
 Our work is rooted in the belief that you can learn more about a person by how art impacts them than through almost any other form of conversation.
-FilmSlop was born out of our shared belief in what film can do to help us better understand the human condition -- and as such, we've built a corner of the internet in which budding film critics can express their lived experience alongside their technical criticism.
+FilmSlop was born out of our shared belief in what film can do to help us better understand the human condition.
+As such, we've built a corner of the internet in which budding film critics can express their lived experience alongside their technical criticism.

 Collectively, it feels as though we are moving away from the kind of criticism that asks something of the reader and edging closer toward a world of frictionless information.
 So, of course, it makes sense that the natural evolution in this trajectory is the slop of the AI era, a perfect and hollow mimicry of human expression that contains all of the syntax and none of the soul.
 When you spend years training an industry to produce frictionless content, you eventually invent the machines that can produce it without humans; the algorithms learned from exactly the kind of writing the internet had already selected for us.